aistdio/ScreenMap-Deadlock/README.md

 # ScreenMap-Deadlock
-This application helps to see the position of targets from the mini-map on the screen
+This application automatically detects targets on the mini-map

+and shows icons of found targets on the left side of the screen

 Characters will fade in 2 seconds after leaving from a mini-map